 Prior to ‘For the World’ Martin had taken a few years out to write said corresponding novel after a year of dual album releases:

 ‘Songtronica,’ an experimental songwriter-meets-electronica-project feat.
 Monsdrum, which came out in the spring of 2011, and in November of that same year came:

-‘Night Like This’ which took its listeners on a tour of the new-country-landscapes Hoybye made his backyard for a number of years, working with songwriters in the Nashville, New York and LA.
+‘Night Like This’ which took its listeners on a tour of the new-country-landscapes Høybye had incorporated into his own “backyard” for some years, working with songwriters in the Nashville, New York and LA.

 – which brings us full circle to the beginning, namely 2002 and the 1st studio album ‘East of November’ as outlined above.

-Please finde tracks and more info about the individual releases here: http://martinhøybye.dk/music/
+Please find tracks and more info about the individual releases here: http://martinhøybye.dk/music/